locationtech/geogig/doc/manual/source/start/tutorial.rst

 This document is a short introduction to the main ideas and elements of GeoGig.
 It describes how to set up and use GeoGig to version spatial data, introducing the following operations:

-* Importing unversioned spatial data into GeoGig
+* Importing unversioned spatial data into GeoGig ("import")
 * Making changes and storing snapshots ("commit")
 * Maintaining independent lines of modifications ("branch")
 * Integrating changes from separate branches ("merge")